 Temporary learner insurance provides incredible flexibility, and this is one of its greatest benefits.
 You don’t need to take out cover for endless months on end, you only have to pay for the cover you need.
-Temporary learner insurance can last from as little as 1 hour to 30 days.
+Temporary learner insurance can be taken from as little as 1 day to 5 months.
 Want to take a break from learning to drive for a while?
 No problem.
 Do you want to get in some last-minute practice?
 Easy.
 Just apply for a quote and you can be behind the wheel in minutes.
 Learner driver insurance for a day, or however long you need it, gives you the flexibility to drive as much or as little as you want without the hassle of a long-term commitment.
 Further still, you get your money back if you pass before your policy expires.

 Avoid being named on another person’s policy

 The alternative to learner driver insurance, if you want to practice without an instructor and their car, is to be named on another person’s annual policy, such as your mother or father.
 This will allow you to practice in their car.
 However, this isn’t the most ideal scenario as if an accident should occur, the policy holder’s no-claims discount will be impacted.
 While with temporary car insurance, you are the policyholder, so you don’t have to worry about anyone else’s policy or affecting their future premiums.

 Does learner driver insurance sound like the right choice for you?
 Getting covered is easy.
 All you need is:

 - your name, UK address, date of birth and email address